Y4NN777/devlens-mcp/docs/ARCHITECTURE.md

     |
     | Results flow back up
     v
-Claude receives data, answers your question with sources
+Client receives structured data, answers your question with sources
 ```

 ## How the Server Works